wirdehall/laravel_docker_boilerplate/README.md

 Run the following in your terminal to install laravel:
 `./setup.bash your_project_name`

+When the installation is done, run `docker-compose up --build`

+Then generate a key using this command: `docker-compose exec web php artisan key:generate`

-When the installation is done, run `docker-compose up --build` and go to `localhost:8080` to se your freshly installed laravel project.
+Now surf to `localhost:8080` to se your freshly installed laravel project.

 ### Recommended: